JonathanHeyno/markov-chain-sentence-generator/documentation/weekly_report_2.md

 - Created ui
 - Implemented reading in text file and removing special characters
-- Logic for creaeting trie structure and storing word frequencies of source file
+- Logic for creating trie structure and storing word frequencies of source file
 - Unit tests for above functionalities
 - Code quality improved with Lint
 - Updated documentation